deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

 You will receive a message from the official telegram account with an access code to login, enter that in the bot.

 You are now logged in, and ready to start scraping telegram channels.

-The bot costs 5 Sol, with lifetime support and updates.
-You also get a 1 month membership for my algo call channel.
-The algo calls are based on onchain activities from thousand of whales and alpha wallets.

 If you are interested you can contact me